-Postcards From the Sun is a long term documentary project reaching into the world of Viento Solar, a Mexican group that has been following the Native American Lakota Tradition since the early 1980s.
-I met them in 2008.
+Postcards From the Sun is a long term project reaching into the world of Viento Solar, a group in Northern Mexico that has been following the Native American Lakota Tradition since early 1981.
+I first met them in 2008.

-I look at an indigenous tradition adopted by urbanites.
-A practice equally mystic as it is disciplined, it can be brutally hard on the body and just as generous with the spirit.
-People featured in this body of work are not shamans, they are teachers, electricians, accountants, janitors.
-These are city folk that have found a connection with the divine through an ancient practice they’ve made a constant in their lives.
+This is my exploration of an indigenous tradition adopted by urbanites.
+Inipi (sweat lodge), Haŋbléčeyapi (commonly known as Vision Quest) and Sun Dance are part of a practice equally mystic as it is disciplined; it can be brutally hard on the body and just as generous with the spirit.
+People featured in this body of work are not shamans; they are teachers, electricians, accountants, janitors, engineers, marketing agents, workers and housewives.
+These are small town and city folk that have found a connection with the divine through an ancient practice they’ve made a constant in their lives.

 Sun Dancer.
 Supplicant.
 College bachelor degrees in Accounting, Marketing, Business Management and 3 Master’s degrees in Senior’s Management , Education and Gestalt Formation.
 Has also taught at college level in the TEC Milenio system.